perforce/helix-authentication-extension/docs/LDAP.md

 ## Overview

-Helix Core Server has long supported LDAP for user authentication, and that does not change when used in concert with the authentication extension.
-The server can support users that authenticate with a database password (default `perforce` authentication) or an LDAP-based password (as defined with `p4 ldap`), or via SSO authentication by means of the `auth-check-sso` trigger.
+Helix Core Server has long supported LDAP for user authentication, and that does not change when used in concert with this authentication extension.
+The server can support users that authenticate with a database password (default `perforce` authentication), or an LDAP-based password (as defined with `p4 ldap`), or via SSO authentication by means of the `auth-check-sso` trigger.
 In fact, a user can be authenticated by both a classic `auth-check-sso` trigger _and_ LDAP.

 However, the authentication extension differs from an `auth-check-sso` trigger in that it uses the _invoke URL_ feature to open a web browser to delegate user authentication to an external web site (the identity provider).
 As a result, the Perforce client and server never receive the user's credentials, and thus the server cannot pass the credentials to an LDAP directory.
 In this scenario, a user can either authenticate with web-based SSO, or they can authenticate by some other means, but not both.